bimsapi/coursera-datacleaning/README.md

 * Loads subjects from `subect_train.txt`
 * Combined into a new data frame via `cbind`

-Then the train and test sets are merged via `rbind()` into a single set, aggregated, and written out.
+Then the train and test sets are merged via `rbind()` into a single set, aggregated, and written to disk.

 Notes
 =====